-These ever-changing storefronts can be a scary reminder that small businesses can come and go in no time at all.
-Twenty percent of small businesses fail in their first year.
+Business failure rates show that 20 percent of small businesses fail in their first year, according to Fundera.
 That number rises to 50 percent by their fifth year.
 While those stats might be disheartening, they don’t portray the whole story.
 Many small businesses fail because of a few finite mistakes.
-But the great news is that you can avoid these reasons why businesses fail but understanding, recognizing, and solving these top mistakes.
+The hopeful news is that you can avoid these missteps by understanding, recognizing, and solving the top mistakes below.

 1. Starting With Too Much Debt

 Sometimes, it’s necessary to go into debt to finance the launch or purchase of your business.
 Few aspiring business owners have sufficient capital on hand to pay out-of-pocket, so loans are a reasonable choice to help finance a new venture.

 But if you don’t prioritize repaying your debt and making timely payments, it becomes harder and harder to grow your operations and stay afloat.
 Small business owners across all industries report that lack of capital or cash flow is their top challenge.
 Adding the weight of debt – even if you have a viable product – makes it even more difficult to turn a profit, too.

 To avoid starting out with so much debt to repay, many aspiring small business owners look to alternative funding methods such as 401(k) Business Financing, also known as Rollovers as Business Startups (ROBS).
 With ROBS, you can use your eligible retirement funds to start or buy a business without incurring tax penalties or taking a taxable distribution.
 ROBS can even be used as the down payment on a small business loan – which lets you preserve your savings and decrease your monthly payments.

 Successful business owners know they need to keep their debt down to have a sustainable business model.